 - Departmental curriculum requirements are checked by the department head of the first major, second majors, minors, and/or certificates.
 Requests for waivers or substitutions for departmental requirements must be approved by the advisor and department head.
 Be sure to check the top of your degree audit (the University Requirements) to ensure that you are not missing any other requirements for graduation (i.e. 120 credits, 42 upper division, 30 credits in residence and 15 of the last 30 credits at CSU.

 - Requests for waivers or substitutions of Graduation Requirements or the All-University Core Curriculum must be submitted on an appeal found through the Registrar’s Forms webpage: the University Graduation Requirement Appeal Form or the Appeal for a Core Course Substitution Form .
 This form must be signed by the advisor and department head.
-Once you have a completed form it may be submitted to the Registrar’s Office for processing.
-NOTE: Once a completed form is received in the Registrar’s Office it can take approximately 3 – 4 weeks for a response.
+Once you have a completed form it may be submitted to the Office of the Registrar for processing.
+NOTE: Once a completed form is received in the Office of the Registrar it can take approximately 3 – 4 weeks for a response.

 If you are planning on transferring in coursework from another post-secondary institution in order to meet the requirements for degree completion you should contact the Degree & Transfer Evaluation unit for assistance (970-491-4860).
 It is very important that all grades/transcripts are received by the end of the 4th week after the semester has ended.
 If grades/transcripts are not received within this timeframe you will experience a delay regarding the formal posting of your official graduation for that semester as well as delays printing your diploma.